GDWired/GDSimpleBLE/README.md

 The project works on
  - macOS : Good
- - Linux : Good but, if the scan is active, the connection/disconnection doesn't work well (and seems not completely stable, a lot of warnings)
+ - Linux : Good but, if the scan is active, the connection/disconnection doesn't work well (seems not completely stable, many warnings)
- - Windows : Good but, many peripherals don't have a identifier
+ - Windows : Good but, many peripherals don't have identifier

 Exports from Godot work for all platform except for iOS (WIP), SimpleBLE is not yet available for Android.